30 Secrets You Never Know About Dunkin'

-The brand has quality control testing experts who taste on average 200 cups of coffee a day to ensure the chain’s coffee meets its standards.
+The brand has quality control testing experts who taste approximately 200 cups of coffee a day to ensure the chain's coffee meets its standards.

 The chain's version of the Cronut was only supposed to be temporary.

-In response to the popularity (and elusiveness) of the quick-to-sell-out Cronut at Dominique Ansel Bakery in NYC, Dunkin’ Donuts launched their own croissant-donut crossover pastry in late 2014.
-It was initially meant to be a temporary item, but because of its insane popularity—8.5 million were sold in the pastry’s first three months—it became a permanent menu item in the U.S. The product initially debuted in South Korea under the name “New York Pie Donuts” (pictured).
+In response to the popularity (and elusiveness) of the quick-to-sell-out Cronut at Dominique Ansel Bakery in NYC, Dunkin' launched its own croissant-donut crossover pastry in late 2014.
+It was initially meant to be a temporary item, but because of its insane popularity—8.5 million were sold in the pastry's first three months—it became a permanent menu item in the United States.
+The product initially debuted in South Korea under the name "New York Pie Donuts" (pictured).

 The chain is super popular in South Korea.

-Dunkin’ Donuts is considered somewhat of a hot spot in Korea.
-There are nearly 1,000 stores, making it the chain’s largest international market and it’s actually more popular at night than they are by day.
-In Korea, patrons are also allowed to pick donuts themselves off shelves, cups are paper (not Styrofoam), and the most popular drink is an Americano, which features hot water and a shot of espresso and hot water (called an Americano).
-They also sell salads and along with traditional donuts, like glazed, they have black rice doughnuts, jalapeno sausage pie doughnuts, a rice stick, and bubble tea lattes.
+Dunkin' is considered a hot spot in South Korea.
+There are hundreds of stores, and the experience is a lot different from the American one.
+Patrons are allowed to pick donuts off the shelves themselves, cups are paper, and the most popular drink is an Americano, which features hot water and a shot of espresso.
+Along with traditional donuts like glazed, there are black rice doughnuts, jalapeño sausage pie doughnuts, and bubble tea lattes.

 Dunkin' sells more coffee than donuts.

-Dunkin’ Donuts?
-More like Dumpin’ Donuts.
-In August 2017, Dunkin’ Brands unveiled a new location in Pasadena, California, but it had a major twist: the quick service restaurant was simply dubbed “Dunkin’.”
+In August 2017, Dunkin' tested out rebranding a Pasadena, California, as simply Dunkin', rather than Dunkin' Donuts.
 The reason for the name change?
-Dunkin’ wants to be known as an all-day spot you can go to, not just for your morning cup of coffee.
-They may be the number one donut retailer in the country, with over 100 flavors listed on their site, but they sell 60 cups of joe on average every second, and in 2018, they officially rebranded as just Dunkin', and it rolled out in everywhere in early 2019.
+Dunkin' wants to be known as an all-day spot you can go to, not just for your morning cup of coffee.
+In 2018, Dunkin' officially rebranded as just Dunkin', and it rolled out in everywhere in early 2019.

-Their menu got a major refresh over the years.
+The menu has undergone a major refresh over the years.

 People have gotten married inside a Dunkin'.